fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 	//mi123645 @ 2009-2011
 	//HarryPotter @ 2019-2023
 	```
+	* v2.8.7 (2023-10-9)
+		* Fixed the code to avoid calling L4D_SetPlayerSpawnTim native from L4D1.
+(This Native is only supported in L4D2.)

 	* v2.8.6 (2023-9-22)
 		* Fixed "l4d_infectedbots_coordination" not working
 		* Fixed Bot Spawn timer